APTNER pass v2.0

 SOLUTION

-Optimize user flow with reservation templates and design system.
+(1) Streamline user flow with templates (2) Build and apply its own design system

 INITIAL IDEA